leoprover/logic-embedding/README.md

 ## Contact
-In case of questions or comments, feel free to contact Alexander Steen <alexander.steen@uni-greifswald.de>.
+In case of questions or comments, feel free to contact Alexander Steen (alexander.steen *at* uni-greifswald.de).

 ## Notes
 The modal logic embedding is an extended and consolidated tool inspired by Tobias Gleißner's embedding tool at the leoprover/embed_modal repository.